Why I Chose SMU – Social Sciences Undergraduate Jamie Ho

 "The opportunity to get to know your professors – and for them to know you – is something that I look forward to every semester."

 The SMU-X courses were another draw: being able to work with companies and apply what you’ve learnt was something I valued.
-Now, as a third-year student who has undergone three SMU-X courses, I’ve realised that although they’re demanding, the courses enrich my academic journey.
+As a student who has undergone three SMU-X courses, I’ve realised that although they’re demanding, the courses enrich my academic journey.

 What do you recall of your first month at SMU?